bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 * On that topic, I initialized :math:`\sigma, \nu` to the means of the respective priors and :math:`\bf s` to a small number near 0.
 Both of these seemed like reasonable choices.
-* I had to tune the stochastic volatility model to get a fit like you see above.
+* I had to tune the number of batches in the stochastic volatility model to get a fit like you see above.
 Too little and it wouldn't get the right shape.
   Too much and it would get a strange shape as well with :math:`\sigma` continually shrinking.
 I suspect the approximate Gaussian posterior is not really a good fit for this model.
 * While implementing the RMSprop preconditioner, I used inherited from the PyTorch implementation and overrode `step()` function.
 Using that function as a base, it's interesting to see all the various branches and special cases